 A few years ago, I purchased a table tennis table for my home.
-It was an agonising decision (really it was!).
+It was an agonising decision.
 Do I have enough space?
 Where am I going to store it?
 How much should I spend?
 Who am I going to play with?
 Am I really going to use it?
 Will I improve my table tennis skills?
 So many questions.

-After weeks of deliberation and careful planning with my measuring tape, I bought the damn table – a Butterfly Easifold indoor table tennis table.
-It’s not the most expensive table available, but suited my needs and budget.
+After weeks of deliberation and careful planning with my measuring tape, I bought a table – a Butterfly Easifold indoor table tennis table.
+It wasn’t the most expensive table available, but suited my needs and budget.
+I set the table up in my garage, purchased a robot and played a lot of table tennis.

-In this blog post, I’ll share some advice about buying a table tennis table for your home and give a few recommendations of decent (and affordable) tables you can buy.
+With all these purchases, I’d like to consider myself an expert at buying a table tennis table to use at home.
+So in this blog post, I’ll share some advice about buying a table and give a few recommendations of decent (and affordable) tables you can buy.

 How much space do you need?